-- 1. Place the bundled support DVD to the optical drive and install the USB BIOS Flashback Wizard.
+- Place the bundled support DVD to the optical drive and install the USB BIOS Flashback Wizard.
 Follow the onscreen instructions to complete the installation. - 2.
-Insert the USB storage device to the USB Flashback port. - We recommend you to use a USB 2.0 storage device to save the latest BIOS version for better compatibility and stability. - Refer to section 2.3.1 Rear I/O connection for the location of the USB port that supports USB BIOS Flashback. - Launch the USB BIOS Flashback Wizard to automatically download the latest BIOS version. - 4.
-Shut down your computer. - 5.
-Press the BIOS Flashback button for three seconds until the Flashback LED begins to blink, indicating that the BIOS Flashback function is enabled, then release.
+Insert the USB storage device to the USB Flashback port.

+- We recommend you to use a USB 2.0 storage device to save the latest BIOS version for better compatibility and stability. - Refer to section 2.3.1 Rear I/O connection for the location of the USB port that supports USB BIOS Flashback. - Launch the USB BIOS Flashback Wizard to automatically download the latest BIOS version. - 4.
+Shut down your computer. - Press the BIOS Flashback button for three seconds until the Flashback LED blinks three times, indicating that the BIOS Flashback function is enabled.